 These Epsom salts, not to be mistaken with the common bath salts, are believed to have very beneficial effects on the body.
 Soaking with this salt in the bathtub relaxes the muscles and loosens stiff joints.

 It is only fair to think that adding Epsom salts in your inflatable hot tub can further enhance the experience.
 But unfortunately, it should not be done.

 This is not because it is ineffective.
-It’s because the chemical composition may cause harm not to you, but to your inflatable hot tub in the long run.
+It’s because the chemical composition may cause harm to your inflatable hot tub in the long run.

 How Loud Can It Get?

 You soak yourself in a spa to relax.
 You can also have an intimate or pleasurable conversation too.
 But having a noisy spa motor defeats the purpose.